If there is an error

-Upon request of His disciples in Matthew 13:36, Jesus
+Upon numerous requests of His disciples, like in Matthew

 What is a "parable" according to the dictionary?